Britain lines up more potential COVID-19 vaccine supplies with J&J, Novavax deals

 Britain will buy potential COVID-19 vaccines from U.S. drugmakers Johnson & Johnson and Novavax Inc, the companies said on Friday, boosting the number of deals it has with drugmakers as the global vaccine race rages on.
 Britain and the United States are in the lead with six vaccine deals with drugmakers each, as companies and governments worldwide work overtime to find a vaccine against the pandemic disease.

-"The Government's strategy to build a portfolio of promising vaccine candidates will ensure we have the best chance possible of finding one that works," British business minister Alok Sharma said in a statement.
+The deals cover a wide range of vaccine types currently in development for COVID-19, as Britain seeks to hedge its bets should one or more of the technologies prove ineffective.
+"For now that is probably the bedrock of the portfolio.
+We basically need to see now, what we want to add, if anything, immediately that could diversify the sorts of vaccine that we've got in the hopper now," Kate Bingham, chair of UK Vaccine Taskforce, told Reuters.

+"I think we're well placed... but I think we need to see the data of some of these early vaccines first before we know what is likely to be protective and what is not."
 Johnson & Johnson said its Janssen Pharmaceutica unit will supply Britain with its candidate, known as Ad26.COV2.S, with an initial sale of 30 million doses on a not-for-profit basis for emergency pandemic use.

 The advance purchase agreement will also provide an option for an additional purchase of up to a 22 million doses, it said.
 Separately, Novavax said Britain would buy 60 million doses of its vaccine candidate, NVX-CoV2373.
 Novavax will manufacture some of the vaccine using Fujifilm Diosynth Biotechnologies facilities in Stockton-on-Tees, northern England.